iitzrohan/silverblue/README.md

 ## DIY

-This repo was build on the [Universal Blue Image Template](https://github.com/ublue-os/image-template) and added to significantly.
+This repo was build on the [Universal Blue Image Template](https://github.com/ublue-os/image-template).

 It is possible to build all images and ISOs locally using the provided `Justfile` with `just`.